What Is Resilience?

 Emotional resilience relates to how we self-regulate our emotional responses to stress and adversity.

 Our choice of emotional responses is often habitual.
-So, my favorite piece of advice to promote greater emotional resilience within individuals and teams is to manage negative emotions such as anger, fear, and sadness.
+So, my favorite piece of advice to promote greater emotional wellness within individuals and teams is to manage negative emotions such as anger, fear, and sadness.
 These emotions are often redundant and only sap the energy you’ll need to deal with adversity and stress.

 Psychological resilience